-Sandy made landfall one day after the statue's 126th birthday, flooding most of the 12 acres that she stands upon with water that surged as high as 8 feet.
+Sandy made landfall one day after the statue's 126th birthday, flooding most of the 12 acres she stands upon with water that surged as high as 8 feet.
 Lady Liberty herself was spared, but the surrounding grounds on Liberty Island took a beating.

 Railings broke, docks and paving stones were torn up and buildings were flooded.
 The storm destroyed boilers, sewage pumps and electrical systems.

 Hundreds of National Park Service workers from as far away as California and Alaska spent weeks cleaning mud and debris.
 In recent months, all mechanical equipment was moved to higher ground as workers put the island back in order.

 The damage to Liberty Island and neighboring Ellis Island cost an estimated $59 million.
 Some repairs to brick walkways and docks are still underway, but on July 4 visitors will arrive via ferry boats once again to tour the national landmark.